riskportal/network-tutorial/docs/index.md

-# Welcome to RISK Documentation
+# Welcome to RISK Network Documentation

 **RISK** (Regional Inference of Significant Kinships) is a scalable, modular tool for annotating and visualizing biological networks.
 It combines clustering, statistical enrichment, and clean publication-ready visualizations—all in one streamlined package.